Trace-Share/Documentation/README.md

 # <img src="https://is.muni.cz/www/325314/logo.png" width="50%"/>

+An open platform for creation and sharing of network traffic traces.

+## About the Project

 Research validation and verification are fundamental principles of good scientific work.
 In terms of research in the area of network traffic measurement and analysis, however, these principles pose a great challenge.
 The research heavily depends not only on the correct processes of data usage but also on the availability of network traffic datasets that meet the common requirements and are publicly available.
 Without these datasets, we will never be able to reliably repeat, validate, and analyze research results.

 The main idea of Trace-Share is based on annotated units of network traffic that can be synthetically generated, or derived from real-world traffic.
 These units typically contain only a minimum of personal data, so they can be shared and, thanks to the restrictions on the inclusion of interest-related traffic only, be easily annotated.
 They can be also easily normalized and combined with each other or with a real-world traffic to create semi-labeled datasets.